fencingbuddha/Snakelike/README.md

 1. Open `iOS/UpdatedSnakeGame.xcodeproj` in Xcode.
 2. Select the `UpdatedSnakeGame` scheme and an iOS simulator or a connected device.
 3. Build & run (`⌘R`) to launch the game.
+4. Tap the `X` in the upper-right corner to return to the main menu at any time.

 ## Running Tests